murphytsai/ChatGPT-Code-Snippet-Download-extension/README.md

-# ChatGPT Code Snippet Download 🛠️
+# ChatGPT Code Snippet Download Extension 🛠️

 This repository contains JavaScript scripts for browser extensions that enhance code snippet functionality on ChatGPT-generated websites.
 It adds a "Create File" button to code snippet containers, allowing users to download the code with an appropriate file extension based on the detected programming language.